ldbc/ldbc_snb_bi/tigergraph/README.md

 ## Queries

-To run and validate the queries:
+To run and validate the queries

 ```bash
 scripts/validate.sh
 ```

+results are written to `results/validation_param.csv`.